yourbasic/int/README.md

   An `int` fits inside a register sitting on the main datapath of the CPU,
   and an `int[]` is the main focus of hardware memory optimization.
   It doesn't get much faster or more efficient than that.

+- **Simple**
+  Not really, but we've used arithmetic since childhood so it feels that way.
+  Familiarity breeds both simplicity and contempt.

 TODO: In this text we...